f-droid/fdroid-website/_posts/2018-08-10-twif-16-the-note-taking-todo-text-editor-edition.md

 * [Loyalty Card Keychain](https://f-droid.org/app/protect.card_locker), a manager for barcode-based store/loyalty cards, released 0.24, adding a setting to control screen brightness when displaying a barcode, and new Greek and Slovenian translations.

 * [Meditation Assistant](https://f-droid.org/app/sh.ftp.rocketninelabs.meditationassistant.opensource) was updated from 1.4.7 to 1.5.0, splitting full screen preference into three options, obeying volume preference, and removing the "turn screen off" feature as it requires administrator privileges. **Important**: Several people have reported an instant crash on opening with 1.5.0.
 This is fixed in 1.5.1, which should be in F-Droid soon if not already by the time you read this.

+* [Telegram](https://f-droid.org/packages/org.telegram.messenger/) was updated from 4.6.0 to 4.9.0 as a new source code drop came.
+It includes Telegram Passport, (open source versions for) suggested locations and search, location sharing fixes, https for map tiles and of course everything from Telegram 4.7 and 4.8.

 #### In the next TWIF